 The most common rough-in size for toilets is 12 inches.
 This is considered the standard in most modern homes.

-However, older properties might have different rough in distance for toilet, such as 10 inches <Check the best 10 rough in toilet> or even 14 inches.
+However, older properties might have different rough distances for toilets, such as 10 inches <Check the best 10 rough in toilets> or even 14 inches.
 Knowing your home's toilet rough-in size is essential when shopping for a new toilet.

 When selecting a two-piece toilet, ensure it matches your toilet rough-in size to avoid complications during installation.